lug1212/lug1212/README.md

 🎓 **Student, graduating 2027**
 💻 I love to code, make games, websites, and apps
 ⚽ When I’m not coding, I’m playing soccer or hanging out with friends
-💡 Aspiring Computer Science Major
+💡 Aspiring Computer Engineering Major

 ---